 It helps to set up monthly calendar reminders to stay organized.
 Set time aside every month to clean house, remove old projects, and post new ones.
 If you take the time to sit down and look at the best things you've done over the last few weeks, you'll start a habit of keeping your portfolio fresh.
 Do read our article on 10 Tips to help you build an online portfolio that helps you stand out from the crowd.

-How to Make a Marketing Portfolio - Step-by-Step Guide
+How to Make a Marketing Portfolio Website - Step-by-Step Guide

 There are a few elements to your portfolio that are non-negotiable.
 Most of these items are common sense, but it's worthwhile to give each section some thought.
 How can you make each one more impactful?